 Pneumonia is a serious lower respiratory tract disease in which the inflammation of the alveolar wall (alveoli is a sac-like structure in the lungs) and the presence of pus and purulent occur in one or both lungs.

 There are more than 30 different causes of pneumonia but the main cause of pneumonia is bacteria and virus.

 - Bacterial causes like Streptococcus pneumoniae and Mycoplasma pneumonia.

-- Viral causes like cold, flu viruses.
+- Viral causes like cold, and flu viruses.

 - The RSV virus (Respiratory syncytial virus)is the main and major cause in babies or babies of 1 year.

 - Chattering teeth